 Careers aren’t linear.
 They’re Loops.

-Small experiments help you move quickly, build momentum, and invite the world to help you discover your next move and make it happen.
+Micro-projects are built on experimentation to help you move quickly, build momentum, and invite the world to help you discover your next move and make it happen.

 This year, I’m bringing Looping Method out a long incubation.
+The mission:

 A Brief Introduction To Making A Loop